 Likewise, security teams can benefit from data stewards' understanding of the scope of the data landscape and the totality of assets that must be secured.
-Data stewards should readily
+Data stewards should readily know the business value of data assets.

 You don't know what you don't know, so it's essential to work together and bridge potential knowledge gaps to ensure that the agency is implementing a robust data security infrastructure that can mitigate potential data security risks.